 The 2021-2022 school year will be divided into two halves (“Seasons”).

 playoffs, which will be at the conclusion of the regular season.

 The Spring 2022 Schedule can be found on the PlayVS website.

 These Rules apply only to official PlayVS sponsored events and not to other competitions, tournaments or organized high school esports.
 Additional rules may be released regarding Playoffs.

 Play Versus, Inc. has established these Rules for the competitive play of esports in order to unify and standardize the rules used in high school esports competitive play.

-These Rules are designed solely to ensure the integrity of the system established by PlayVS for organized play of esports and a competitive balance among the teams that play at the high school level.
-Standardized rules benefit all parties who are involved in high school esports, including the teams, players and coaches.
+These Rules are designed solely to ensure the integrity of the system established by PlayVS for the organized play of esports and a competitive balance among the teams that play at the high school level.
+Standardized rules benefit all parties who are involved in high school esports, including the teams, players, and coaches.
 Additionally, the field of esports competitions is still relatively new and changing rapidly.
-Thus, these Official Rules will evolve in real time to keep pace with those changes.
+Thus, these Official Rules will evolve in real-time to keep pace with those changes.

 These Rules do not restrict competition for players.
 The terms of engagement between players and teams are left to each of the teams and its players.

 Each participant must agree to these Official Rules, Codes of Conduct, and the PlayVS Terms of Service to participate in the PlayVS High School Esports League.
 You may accept these Official Rules by any one of the following methods: